 Pediatric Hospital Medicine

-Additional program staff available on consult as needed include:
+Additional program staff are available on consult as needed, which include:

 - Adaptive equipment specialists, in conjunction with our other therapists, help children reach their functional goals by designing and fabricating special equipment or adapting standard or existing equipment.